C-atfish/jonarV2/README.md

 ## TODO

 - Make site look good on mobile

   - Homepage - DONE
   - About page - DONE
   - Projects page - DONE
   - Contact page - DONE

+- Make the project items in the project page have a theme specific to that project

-- Setup hosting on the other server.
+- More proffesional colors on the business card
-  - Deploy frontend
-    - setup tailwind for production
-  - Deploy backend
-    - Dockerize the server
+- Card should not become blurry when hovered
+- Change font to same i use on CV